-1The banking group covers all entities within the group that are subject to the capital adequacy regime in Saudi Arabia.
-2In the event that a branch owned by a foreign banking group wants to use a different default trigger set by its home supervisor for particular exposures (e.g. 180 days for exposures to retail or public sector entities), the bank will need to satisfy SAMA that such a difference in the definition of default will not result in any material impact on the default and loss estimates generated.
+&lt;sup>1The banking group covers all entities within the group that are subject to the capital adequacy regime in Saudi Arabia.

+&lt;sup>2In the event that a branch owned by a foreign banking group wants to use a different default trigger set by its home supervisor for particular exposures (e.g. 180 days for exposures to retail or public sector entities), the bank will need to satisfy SAMA that such a difference in the definition of default will not result in any material impact on the default and loss estimates generated.
 Where necessary, if the relevant models are centrally developed and validated at the home country, the views of the home supervisor will be sought.

-3Specific provisions on equity exposures set aside for price risk do not necessarily signal default.
+&lt;sup>3Specific provisions on equity exposures set aside for price risk do not necessarily signal default.

-4Including, in the case of equity holdings assessed under a PD/LGD approach, such distressed restructuring of the equity itself.
+&lt;sup>4Including, in the case of equity holdings assessed under a PD/LGD approach, such distressed restructuring of the equity itself.

-5Also see "Rescheduled Loans", SAMA circular # 312 of 19.1.2004, which provides guidance on the definition of "rescheduled loans".
+&lt;sup>5Also see "Rescheduled Loans", SAMA circular # 312 of 19.1.2004, which provides guidance on the definition of "rescheduled loans".

-- 4.2.4 Banks should record actual defaults on IRB asset classes using the reference definition mentioned above.
+- 4.2.3 For retail exposures, the definition of default can be applied at the level of a particular facility, rather than at the level of the obligor.
+As such, default by a customer on one obligation does not require a bank to treat all other obligations of the customer to the bank (or its banking group) as defaulted. - 4.2.4 Banks should record actual defaults on IRB asset classes using the reference definition mentioned above.
 They should also use the reference definition for their estimation of PDs, and, where relevant, LGDs and EADs.
-In arriving at these estimations, banks may use external data available to them that are not itself consistent with that definition, subject to the requirements set out in paragraphs 4.4.3 to 4.4.7. - 4.2.5 However, in such cases, banks must demonstrate to their supervisors that appropriate adjustments to the data have been made to achieve broad equivalence with the reference definition.
-This same condition would apply to any internal data used up to implementation of this Framework.
-Internal data (including that pooled by banks) used in such estimates beyond the date of implementation of this Framework must be consistent with the reference definition.
+In arriving at these estimations, banks may use external data available to them that are not itself consistent with that definition, subject to the requirements set out in paragraphs 4.4.3 to 4.4.7. - 4.2.5 In such cases, however, bank should demonstrate to the SAMA that appropriate adjustments to the data have been made to achieve broad equivalence with the reference definition.

-Refer: Paragraph 456 of BCBS Basel II guideline In such cases, however, bank should demonstrate to the SAMA that appropriate adjustments to the data have been made to achieve broad equivalence with the reference definition.
 The same condition would apply to any internal data used up to the time when a bank adopts the IRB Approach.
 Larger discrepancies require larger adjustments for the sake of conservatism.
-Internal data (including those pooled by bank) used in such estimates beyond the date of adoption of the IRB Approach should be consistent with the reference definition.

-4.2.6 If a bank considers that the status of a previously defaulted exposure is such that the trigger of the reference definition no longer applies, the bank should rate the borrower and estimate LGD as it would for a non-defaulted facility.
+Internal data (including those pooled by bank) used in such estimates beyond the date of adoption of the IRB Approach should be consistent with the reference definition. - 4.2.6 If a bank considers that the status of a previously defaulted exposure is such that the trigger of the reference definition no longer applies, the bank should rate the borrower and estimate LGD as it would for a non-defaulted facility.
 Should the reference definition be subsequently triggered, a second default would be deemed to have occurred.